WiseCleaner Think Tank

 All about maintenance and optimization of your Windows System.

 But it’s not your fault.
-You spend an hour or so arranging your desk, moving your monitor, setting up your speakers—the last thing on your mind is cable management.
-When it comes time to plug everything in, you just want to fire up your rig and commence fragging, or movie watching, or minesweeping.
+You spend an hour or so arranging your desk, moving your monitor, and setting up your speakers—the last thing on your mind is cable management.
+When it comes time to plug everything in, you just want to fire up your rig and commence fragging, movie-watching, or minesweeping.
 You don’t want to get arm-deep in the mucky muck you’ve created behind your computer.
 What you can’t see won’t hurt you, right?

 Wrong.
 Given time, sloppy cable management always rears its ugly head.
 It never improves by itself, and, in fact, it gets worse with each new device you wire into your rig.
 But you don’t have to get crazy to get clutter free and connected.
 We’ve broken cable management into four easy steps, and you probably already have all the tools you need!

 It goes without saying, be sure your computer is off before you start yanking every cable in sight.
 And pull gently.

 The back of your computer can look bad enough if you’re a simple PC user; if you’re a gadget geek, it turns into a mythological nightmare.
 First, there are the must-have cables: a power cable for the computer itself, video and power cables for the monitor, a cable for your mouse and keyboard, and a network cable.
 Sound enthusiasts will add a few more to the mix, as a typical 5.1 setup comes with cables for all five satellites, a power cable for the subwoofer, and possibly an additional cable for external volume control.